Latvian Operation of the NKVD: Latvians in the Soviet Union until 1936

-The operation
+Round ups

-On 23 November 1937, Nikolai Yezhov ordered the NKVD services to pool all the information gathered about Latvians in cultural and political life, the military and other institutions, so as to be able to arrest them "just as during the Polish operation".
+On 23 November 1937, Nikolai Yezhov ordered the NKVD services to pool all the information gathered about Latvians in cultural and political life, the military and other institutions, to be able to arrest them "just as during the Polish operation".

 On 30 November, in keeping with Order No. 49990 "On carrying out an operation of repressing Latvians" («О проведении операции по репрессированию латышей»), Latvians throughout the Soviet Union were arrested.
 The legal process was streamlined by standardized accusations and confessions, which resulted in sentences that the accused was remanded to labor camps or to be shot.
 With fabricated confessions obtained through torture, the NKVD constructed the existence of a Latvian espionage ring, which allegedly included all Latvian officials from the Politburo down to the school directors.
 The last Latvian Chekists were executed by their former colleagues.

 Large groups of victims were shot at the shooting ranges of Butovo and Kommunarka near Moscow, in Levashovo near Leningrad or in Kurapaty near Minsk.
 However, the torture and murder in the framework of this operation took place throughout the Soviet Union.

 Given a large number of detainees, the courts were unable to convict them quickly enough, despite the so-called album procedure.
 The date of completion of the operation was thus extended until August 1938.
 In October 1938, special Troika were then set up to deal with the backlog of unprocessed cases.

-The Latvian operation ended when Yezhov's successor, Lavrenty Beria issued NKVD Order No. 00762 on November 26, 1938, marking the end of the Great Purge.
+The Latvian operation ended when Yezhov's successor, Lavrenty Beria issued NKVD Order No. 00762 on 26 November 1938, marking the end of the Great Purge.
 The liquidation of the Latvian party officials caused certain difficulties for the Soviet authorities when they sought to establish a party and administrative apparatus after the occupation of Latvia in 1940.

 Results

 The convictions of 22,369 Latvians are known, 16,573 or 74% of whom were shot.
 Various estimates are based on 73,000 Latvian casualties.
 The exact number of the victims are unknown because many other people who were executed during the operation were not ethnically Latvian or Latvian nationals: These included spouses of persons sent to the Gulag because of their marriage with a member of the "enemy nation" as well as the children from such unions, who were sent to orphanages were not included in the statistics.

-The operation resulted in the vast majority of remaining Latvians abandoning their culture, and the descendants of the Latvians in Russia barely speak Latvian today.
-The victims of the operation were rehabilitated during the Khrushchev Thaw, however, the exact information about specific deaths and dates could only be obtained after the dissolution of the Soviet Union in 1991.
+The operation resulted in the vast majority of remaining Latvians abandoning their culture out of fear of further repression, and the descendants of the Latvians in Russia barely speak Latvian today.
+The victims of the operation were rehabilitated during the Khrushchev Thaw; however, the exact information about specific deaths and dates could only be obtained after the dissolution of the Soviet Union in 1991.
 The perpetrators of the operation, often known by name, have never been tried.